 I was recently asked by a client whether they should introduce a new offer to a particular customer segment.
 If this were a Fortune 500 client, I would commission a market research project, focus groups or analyze prior research.
 In my client's case, none of that was available.

-So my suggestion was to target 100 prospective clients by sending them direct mail and cold calling them and see what happens.
+So, my suggestion was to target 100 prospective clients by sending them direct mail and cold calling them and see what happens.
 It’s market research via taking marketplace action.

-In general, one of two things happen.
+In general, one of two things happens.
 The market test 1) works brilliantly, or 2) it fails spectacularly.
 I instruct clients that in both situations they need to get direct feedback from prospective clients as to WHY they value or absolutely hate a particular proposed product offering.

 The purpose of the test, in these cases, is not to succeed or to fail.
 It is to learn.